zenstreamz/AIOStreams/README.md

 #### Hugging Face

-This addon can be deployed as a [Huggingface](https://huggingface.co/) space.
+This addon can be deployed as a [Hugging Face](https://huggingface.co/) space.

 > [!WARNING]
-> Huggingface is centered around AI and as this addon is not related to AI, they may take it down.
+> Hugging Face is centered around AI and as this addon is not related to AI, they may take it down.

 > [!NOTE]
-> GDrive doesn't seem to work on Huggingface Spaces.
+> GDrive doesn't seem to work on Hugging Face Spaces.
 I'm not sure why.

-1. Create a Huggingface account and on the [home page](https://huggingface.co) create a new space.
+1. Create a Hugging Face account and on the [home page](https://huggingface.co) create a new space.

 ![Screenshot 2024-12-29 133648](https://github.com/user-attachments/assets/9d20a1ac-8eff-4748-8ed7-29da174bd438)